rommac100/rommac100.github.io/index.md

 Also expect some grammatical errors here and there as this blog is just meant to convey information rather stream of conscious like.
 Corrections will occur gradually.

+If there is information that you think should be updated.
+Just submit a pull request on github and I will make the changes.
+Or use my contact page if necessary.

 # Recently Added Pages
 <ul>
   {% for post in site.posts %}